admghaffar/2019173961-IMD311/README.md

 Furthermore, may Sir Firdaus be endowed with good health and emotions to check all our work.

-Thank you for teaching us from scratch on HTML & CSS language that I and my classmates can implement this knowledge in the industry on the future jobscope.
+Thank you for teaching us from scratch on HTML & CSS language which me and my classmates can implement this knowledge in the industry on the future jobscope.